cfurley/learn-modern-js/README.md

-This repo si for learning ModernJS.
+This repo is for learning ModernJS.